colinshaw1/portfolio-project-4/README.md

 Structure Plane
+--
 • The application consists of two pages a base HTML file which has a nav bar and displays the articles and some information on the right-hand side of the application.

 • The details_post page consists of a sidebar for information and a full article with an option to leave a comment or view comments.
 The comments section extends on the details_post page when clicked on.

+• A register, login and logout page are available for users thanks to Django and Allauths powerful built in tools.

 Technologies used